 Partners in Flight relies on a broad array of partners…

-to deliver conservation actions, including federal, state and local government agencies, philanthropic foundations, professional organizations, conservation groups, industry, the academic community, and private individuals.
+to deliver conservation actions, including federal, state, and local government agencies, philanthropic foundations, professional organizations, conservation groups, industry, the academic community, and private individuals.

 - Use the resources on this website to join a geographic-based Working Group.
 Partners in Flight has several regional working groups that focus on bird conservation issues unique to that region.
-There are active groups for the western, mid-western, northeastern and southeastern United States, a Boreal Forest Working Group for Alaska and parts of Canada, a British Columbia Working Group for parts of Canada, and working groups that include Mexico and parts of Central America.
+There are active groups for the western, mid-western, northeastern, and southeastern United States, a Boreal Forest Working Group for Alaska and parts of Canada, a British Columbia Working Group for parts of Canada, and working groups that include Mexico and parts of Central America.

 - Sponsor an event or provide resources for International Migratory Bird Day.
-International Migratory Bird Day is a flagship project of Partners in Flight and is one of the premier bird conservation education venues that reaches across the hemisphere.
+International Migratory Bird Day is a flagship project of Partners in Flight and is one of the premier bird conservation education venues across the hemisphere.
 Find out more and sponsor an event.
 Be sure to list your event here on our website.

 - Submit your local bird lists to eBird.
-Bird lists from your area, submitted to eBird, can provide valuable insight into bird distribution and abundance throughout the hemisphere and helps to focus conservation efforts in your area.
+Bird lists from your area, submitted to eBird, can provide valuable insight into bird distribution and abundance throughout the hemisphere and help to focus conservation efforts in your area.
 Find out more about eBird here.

 - Use the Partners in Flight Avian Conservation Assessment Database.
-The database provides a conservation assessment for bird species from Canada to Panama which can be used as a non-regulatory approach to focusing on important habitats, conservation efforts, monitoring and research priorities, and much more.
+The database provides a conservation assessment for bird species from Canada to Panama, which can be used as a non-regulatory approach to focusing on important habitats, conservation efforts, monitoring and research priorities, and much more.